seanlobo/fb-msg-mining/README.md

 Go to Facebook and click on Settings -> "Download a copy" link near the middle of the page.
-You'll need to put in your facebook password in order to request the download, and you should recieve a confirmation email from facebook immediately, sent to the email you used when signing up.
+You'll need to put in your facebook password in order to request the download, and you should receive a confirmation email from facebook immediately, sent to the email you used when signing up.
-**It can take less than an hour or up to a week to get your archive, and you only have 24 hours before the link sent to you expires, so check carefully!**
+**It can take less than an hour or up to a week to get your archive, and you only have around 24 hours before the link sent to you expires, so check carefully!**